timmcginley/Agile/Schedule/index.md

 ### Activity 1: Team Building
 * Team formation ( 2-3 people per team MAX)
-* Find interests ( tent, bench, or TBD)
+* Find interests ( tent, bench, or desk)
-In this first activity you will be asked to .....deconstruct a tent
+In this first activity you will be asked to .....deconstruct your prototype

 ### Activity 2: Discover Genes